Our Postcard from Burgundy

 As any regular reader of this blog will know, the team at my-french-house.com enjoys a (responsibly of course) glass of wine or two and on this trip we’ve been more than spoilt for choice.
 The pinot noir and chardonnay grapes are what have really put this place on the global wine map and they are the key ingredients in some jolly good wines, it has to be said.
 Known in the UK for Beaujolais and the often knocked Chardonnay, the wines you meet on the ground here are very different from the over-oaked, heavy chardonnays that got a bad name in bars.

-And, of course, with great wine goes great food.
+And, of course, with great wine goes excellent food.
 Once more, Burgundy won’t leave you disappointed.
 Needless to say, we sampled one of the finest boeuf bourguignons while in the neighbourhood.
 A term used to describe pretty much anything cooked in red wine, the particular bourguignon we had on our first night was made from charolais beef, a breed that this region is renowned for.
 This, along with a night of escargots and a lunch of coq au vin left us feeling as if we’d need to do the 5 and 2 diet for a very long time to make up for our overindulgence!

-Although there are plenty of interesting towns and cities in the Burgundy region, we’ve decided on Dijon because it’s a great spot from which to base yourself if you’re house-hunting in this area and a wonderful location to consider if you have teenage kids, thanks to the university options.
+Although there are plenty of interesting towns and cities in the Burgundy region, we’ve decided on Dijon because it’s a great spot from which to base yourself if you’re house-hunting in this area and n excellent location to consider if you have teenage kids, thanks to the university options.
 Some of the other towns you might consider are Autun, which is known for its history and architecture; Chablis, which needs little in the way of introduction and Vezelay, which is now a UNESCO World Heritage site.

 Here is a selection of various types and styles of properties we have for sale in Burgundy.
 Feel free to register to start your search, save your favourite choices, compare them and set up alerts to receive properties based on your criteria and your budget.